Madeinca.ca is supported by our Canadian readers. This means we may earn a commission through products purchased using links on this page. Read more

 Duvet constructions include:

 • Baffle box.
 Small fabric barriers keep the fill in small, box-shaped compartments instead of allowing it to move around.
-This helps hold the fill down, but still gives it enough room to loft properly.
+This helps hold the fill down but still gives it enough room to loft properly.
 This construction uses fabric baffles within the duvet, which allows for better separation in duvets with more loft.

 • Quilt Stitching.
 Quilted duvets keep filling separated without the fabric barriers.
 It’s less expensive and works best for duvets with lower fill power or loft.